Context

 Challenge

 One of the biggest challenges was designing a fully functional battle interface within a very limited timeframe.
-We had only two weeks to create the design before passing it to the engineers for development, which required us to work efficiently and make clear design decisions early on.
-The interface also needed to be intuitive and reliable so the livestream facilitators could easily navigate it during the event without technical difficulties or confusion.
-Balancing speed, usability, and visual quality was a key challenge throughout the process.
+We had only two weeks to create the design before passing it to the engineers for development.
+The interface also needed to be ready for the livestream, where facilitators could easily add characters, display their stats, and manage live battles in real time.

 Solution